 Yoga Nidra – time to relax!

-Yoga Nidra (deep relaxation) is given at the end of 90-minute yoga classes and Laughter Yoga classes at Yoga’scool.
+Yoga Nidra (deep relaxation) is given at the end of yoga classes and Laughter Yoga classes at Yoga’scool.
 This time spent lying down allows your body to settle after the stretching and strengthening asanas of yoga class, or the highs of laughter in Laughter Wellness.
 It also gives you a most wonderful, stress-relieving experience that will set you up for a peaceful day or a really good night’s sleep.

 Here’s more about Yoga Nidra…